hn/ginlong-solis/README.md

 ### Software (ESPhome)

 Especially recommended if you use Home Assistant, [solis-esphome-esp8266.yaml](solis-esphome-esp8266.yaml) is an ready-to-use configuration file for [ESPhome](https://esphome.io/), using an ESP8266.
+With the [ESPhome dashboard](https://esphome.io/guides/getting_started_hassio.html) you can easily set up your system with just a few clicks via a user-friendly web interface.

 ### Software (Arduino)